 - Store in the fridge or freezer following storage instructions below.

-Meat ideas for make ahead sandwiches: Some other great meat options besides for these make ahead breakfast sandwiches include bacon, sausage, or just leaving the meat off completely.
+Meat ideas for make ahead sandwiches: Some other great meat options besides for these meal prep breakfast sandwiches include bacon, sausage, or just leaving the meat off completely.
 You could use traditional pork sausage and bacon, or you could use a turkey or chicken variety.

 Vegetable ideas for freezer breakfast sandwiches: I like using a combination of fresh spinach, mushrooms and tomatoes for these sandwiches.
 You could use a different variety of green leaf vegetable like kale or chard.
 You could also add any variety of peppers, onion, jalapeno for a spicy kick or leave the veggies out if you wish.

-Bread ideas for breakfast sandwiches: Other great carb options for these freezer breakfast sandwiches are bagels or biscuits or even tortillas.
+Bread ideas for bacon and egg breakfast sandwiches: Other great carb options for these freezer breakfast sandwiches are bagels or biscuits or even tortillas.
 Whole grain, plain, wheat are great to keep the flavor neutral.

 When re-warming in the microwave remove the sandwich from the foil and wrap in several paper towels.
 Warm for 30-60 seconds or until warm from the fridge.
 When rewarming the sandwich from the freezer, warm the wrapped breakfast sandwich in paper towels on the defrost setting for 3-5 minutes or until warmed through.

-I hope you love these easy Make Ahead Breakfast Sandwiches for a quick breakfast on the go or easy last minute lunch or dinner.
+I hope you love these easy Meal Prep Sandwiches for a quick breakfast on the go or easy last minute lunch or dinner.
 I love making a boat-load of these at a time and enjoying them for months.
-Both my son and I love these, so I hope your kiddos enjoy them too!
+Both my son and I love these freezer breakfast sandwiches, so I hope your kiddos enjoy them too!